I beg to move,

 I could not agree more with my hon.
 Friend and I will develop that point shortly.

-Those 26,000 starts per year is some credit to the Scottish Government—it is a strong result—but I have concerns about higher education.
-Only 8% of Scottish 18-year-olds from the most deprived areas enter university, compared with 17% in England, 15% in Wales 15% and 14% in Northern Ireland.
+That figure of 26,000 starts per year is some credit to the Scottish Government—it is a strong result—but I have concerns about higher education.
+Only 8% of Scottish 18-year-olds from the most deprived areas enter university, compared with 17% in England, 15% in Wales and 14% in Northern Ireland.
 Eighteen-year-olds from deprived areas in Scotland are therefore significantly less likely to have the opportunity to attend university than those of the same age anywhere else in the United Kingdom.

 Academic education and vocational training are not the only answers to youth unemployment.
 We need more initiatives to improve social capital.
 In areas of deprivation, young people face not only material shortcomings, but a shortfall in social capital.
 That means that the boy or girl born on the council scheme does not have the connections to get the work experience that they desire.
 Those from a workless household do not always have the chance or guide to show them not just what they are, but what they could be.
 For too many, their background and birth deny them the freedom to pursue their true aspiration and calling.
 That is why I welcome the Government’s groundbreaking TUC-CBI national retraining scheme, which provides opportunities and skills throughout life.
 The scheme does not apply in Scotland, but I gently remind the Minister that he is a Minister for the whole of the United Kingdom, and I know that my constituents would welcome the expansion of the scheme to Scotland and, specifically, my constituency.